mustavikhan05/course-finder/tasks.md

 - [x] Implement day-wise grouping of courses in each schedule (May 10, 2025)
 - [x] Add filter controls as React components (May 10, 2025)
 - [x] Create a "favorites" feature using browser localStorage (May 10, 2025)
-- [ ] Add browser notifications for seat availability changes
+- [ ] Add browser notifications for seat availability changes (Next priority)
 - [x] Set up proper error handling and loading states (May 10, 2025)

 ## Web App Features (Priority Order)